Arvideid/minecraft_cc/README.md

 # ComputerCraft Communication System

-A communication system for ComputerCraft that allows computers and turtles to communicate via wireless modems.
+A modular communication system for ComputerCraft computers and turtles.
+This system allows for robust wireless communication between computers and turtles with a simple, reliable architecture.

 ## System Components

-This system consists of two main components:
+This system consists of three main components:

+1. **Modem Control Module (`modem_control.lua`)** - The core communication library that handles all wireless interactions.

-1. **CommCentral (`comm_central.lua`)** - The central hub that runs on a computer with a wireless modem.
+2. **Communication Hub (`comm_hub.lua`)** - The central hub that runs on a computer with a wireless modem.
 It provides a GUI for monitoring and communicating with connected devices.

-2. **CommTurtle (`comm_turtle.lua`)** - The client that runs on turtles with wireless modems.
+3. **Turtle Client (`comm_turtle.lua`)** - The client that runs on turtles with wireless modems.
 It allows them to connect to the central hub and receive commands.

 ## Requirements